AngioDynamics (NASDAQ:ANGO) Issues Earnings Results

-AngioDynamics (NASDAQ:ANGO) issued its quarterly earnings data on Wednesday.
-The medical instruments supplier reported $0.01 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.02) by $0.03, MarketWatch Earnings reports.
+AngioDynamics (NASDAQ:ANGO) released its earnings results on Wednesday.
+The medical instruments supplier reported $0.01 earnings per share for the quarter, beating analysts’ consensus estimates of ($0.02) by $0.03, MarketWatch Earnings reports.
+The business had revenue of $72.80 million during the quarter, compared to the consensus estimate of $67.33 million.
 AngioDynamics had a negative net margin of 62.90% and a positive return on equity of 0.18%.
-The business had revenue of $72.80 million during the quarter, compared to the consensus estimate of $67.33 million.
-During the same period in the prior year, the firm posted $0.06 EPS.
-The firm’s quarterly revenue was up 4.0% compared to the same quarter last year.
+The company’s revenue for the quarter was up 4.0% compared to the same quarter last year.
+During the same quarter in the prior year, the firm posted $0.06 EPS.

-A number of brokerages have issued reports on ANGO.
-Raymond James increased their target price on shares of AngioDynamics from $18.00 to $24.00 and gave the company a “strong-buy” rating in a research report on Friday.
-Zacks Investment Research downgraded shares of AngioDynamics from a “buy” rating to a “hold” rating and set a $15.00 target price for the company. in a research report on Tuesday, December 1st.
+Several analysts have recently commented on the stock.
+Canaccord Genuity raised their price objective on shares of AngioDynamics from $14.00 to $18.00 and gave the stock a “hold” rating in a research report on Friday.
 BidaskClub raised shares of AngioDynamics from a “hold” rating to a “buy” rating in a research report on Wednesday.
-Finally, Canaccord Genuity upped their price target on shares of AngioDynamics from $14.00 to $18.00 and gave the company a “hold” rating in a research note on Friday.
-Two analysts have rated the stock with a hold rating, two have given a buy rating and one has assigned a strong buy rating to the stock.
-The company currently has an average rating of “Buy” and a consensus target price of $19.00.
+Raymond James raised their price objective on shares of AngioDynamics from $18.00 to $24.00 and gave the stock a “strong-buy” rating in a research report on Friday.
+Finally, Zacks Investment Research downgraded shares of AngioDynamics from a “buy” rating to a “hold” rating and set a $15.00 price objective for the company. in a research report on Tuesday, December 1st.
+Two equities research analysts have rated the stock with a hold rating, two have issued a buy rating and one has given a strong buy rating to the company’s stock.
+The stock presently has a consensus rating of “Buy” and a consensus price target of $19.00.

 AngioDynamics Company Profile